Spanish VAT/IVA Registration

-The notario will also need to see the company bylaws, which should include such details as your corporate name and business purpose, the business address, your capital and the number of shareholders.
+The notary will also need to see the company bylaws.
+Which will include such details as your corporate name and business purpose, the business address, your capital and the number of shareholders.
 You will also have to state whether any directors or administrators will be paid and, if so, what the payment arrangements will be.
 Finally, you must detail your corporate fiscal year, which can be no longer than one calendar year.
 The fiscal year is from 1st January to 31st December, and it’s simpler if your company’s fiscal year is the same.
 After the signing, your company bank account can be activated and the authorised signatories registered with the bank.

-We pay the 1 per cent tax on the share capital at your local regional tax office.
+There is a 1% tax on the share capital to be paid at the local regional tax office.

 The final step is to obtain your permanent CIF from the tax office and register your company for the ‘tax on economic activities’ ( Impuesto sobre Actividades Economicas – IAE) in order to be issued with a business licence.
 For this you will need the certificate showing your provisional CIF, your deed of incorporation and a photocopy of your registration with the Mercantile Registry.